Equivalent Choice Functions and Stable Mechanisms: Results

 \subsection{Equivalent Choice Functions}

 It is a natural question whether the conditions of Section~\ref{exist} for the stability and group-strategy-proofness of the deferred acceptance mechanism are also necessary.
-Next we provide a counter example showing that substitutability and the law of aggregate demand are not necessary for the deferred-acceptance mechanism to be stable and group-strategy-proof.
-The choice function example will have the following structure: There is one college $c$ for which contracts are not substitutes.
+Next we provide a counterexample that shows that substitutability and the law of aggregate demand are not necessary for the deferred-acceptance mechanism to be stable and group-strategy-proof.
+The example will have the following structure: There is one college $c$ for which contracts are not substitutes.
 For each college except for $c$, contracts are substitutes and the law of aggregate demand holds.
-However, $c$'s choice function can be replaced by another choice function, such that \begin{enumerate} \item the outcome of the deferred acceptance algorithm is the same under the original choice profile and the profile where $c$'s choice function is replaced,\item under the replacing choice function, contracts are substitutes for $c$ and the law of aggregate demand holds.\end{enumerate} The deferred acceptance mechanism is stable and group-strategy-proof both for the original market and the market where we have replaced $c$'s choice function by the other choice function. \begin{example} We reconsider the college $c_1$ from the example in Footnote~8.
-Let $x=(c_1,s_1,0), x'=(c_1,s_1,1),y=(c_1,s_2,0),y'=(c_1,s_2,1),z=(c_1,s_3,0),z'=(c_1,s_2,1).$ Let $X=\{x,x',y,y',z,z'\}$ and $1\vartriangleright 0$.
-The choice function of the college is
+However, $c$'s choice function can be replaced by another choice function, such that \begin{enumerate} \item under the replacing choice function, contracts are substitutes for $c$ and the law of aggregate demand holds, \item the outcome of the cumulative offer algorithm (which here coincides with the outcome of the deferred acceptance algorithm) is, for all monotone preference profiles for students, the same under the original choice profile and the profile where $c$'s choice function is replaced.\end{enumerate} As the deferred acceptance mechanism is group-strategy-proof for the profile where we have replaced $c$'s choice function by the other choice function, it is by outcome-equivalence also group-strategy-proof for the original choice profile. \begin{example} The original choice function is from Example~2 in~\cite{Hassidim2017}.
+Consider a college admission problem with stipends where $T=\{0,1\}$, with the interpretation that contract term "$0$" corresponds to admission without stipend, and contract term $"1"$ corresponds to admission with a stipend.
+Thus, $1\vartriangleright0$.
+For simplicity, we assume that there are two students $S=\{s_1,s_2\}$.
+The example can be generalized to more students.
+Consider a college $c_1$ which can admit up to two students but only has one stipend available.
+Students are admitted based on merit, and student $s_1$ is the higher merit student than $s_2$.
+If both students are available, the college prefers to allocate the stipend to student $s_2$ rather than $s_1$, e.g. because $s_2$ comes from a lower income background.
+The choice function of the college $Ch_{c_1}$ is induced by preferences

-Now consider the alternative choice function $Ch_{c_1}'$ defined by:
+in the usual way.
+Now consider the alternative choice function $Ch_{c_1}'$ induced by preferences:

+Thus, the preferences differ only in so far as allocation $\{(c_1,s_1,0),(c_1,s_2,1)\}$ where $s_1$ is admitted without stipend and $s_2$ is admitted with stipend is unacceptable under $\succeq_{c_1}'$.
+The ranking of all other allocations is the same under both preferences.